marjoleinF/gamtree/README.md

 and 5 only slows down towards the right end.

 Note that the red curves represent the fitted (predicted) values of the observations.
-They appear quite wiggly, because they reflect marginal effects, which are heavily influenced by where data was observed, and where it was not.
-To obtain a better view of the fitted splines, it is better to inspect the (probably more familiar) conditional effects of the fitted GAM(s).
-We can plot these as follows:
+They are not very smooth, because they reflect marginal effects, which can be strongly influenced by where data was observed, combined with the effects of other variables.
+We can also plot conditional effects (i.e., keeping all other predictors fixed) of the
+predictors:

 ``` r
 par(mfrow = c(2, 2))